 French, German and Latin

-You may take the monitored test-out exam on a walk-in basis in 1007 Brown Hall, Monday through Friday, 8 a.m. to 5 p.m.
-Arrive by 2 p.m. in order to finish the exam before the office closes.
+You may take the monitored test-out exam in 410 Sprau Tower Monday through Friday, 8:30 a.m. to 5 p.m.
+Arrive by 2 p.m. in order to finish the exam before the office closes at 5 p.m.

 The monitored test-out exam may be taken only once and must be taken before you begin your first class in that language at WMU.
 Although some requirements may be fulfilled with the monitored test-out exam, no credit is awarded.
 See the retroactive credit policy if you would like to receive credit for your previous language knowledge.